Russian II Tutorial

-The construction то, что along with its counterpart то, кто are somewhat more difficult to learn to use properly.
-They translate as "that, which" or "they, who."
-Either pronoun can be declined according to context, with or without prepositions.
+The construction то, что (that which) along with тот, кто (he who) / та, кто (she who) / те, кто (plural, which doesn't depend on gender and can be followed by singular verb or plural verb) are somewhat more difficult to learn to use properly.
+These pronouns can be declined according to context, with or without prepositions.
 In addition, they are used in instances where in English you can attach prepositions to an action or verb instead of a noun or pronoun as a result of weak case governance and the expansion of roles of participles.
 Russian, along with most languages, however, does not allow this, as a preposition must be tied to a noun or pronoun, no exceptions. То, как is really more of a conjunction than a relative pronoun, but I include it here due to the similarities with то, что and то, кто.

 -Я не знаю то, о чём ты говоришь. -- "I don't know what you are talking about."